 You may be asking yourself what is symphysis pubis dysfunction (SPD) & pelvic girdle pain (PGP)?

 SPD and PGP refer to instability, dysfunction, discomfort or pain in the pelvic region, specifically the symphysis pubis joint and sacroiliac joints.
-You need a copy of Gray’s Anatomy just to give a name to your sore joints and backache once you’re pregnant!

 So I’ve done a mini glossary of the ones you’re likely to come across or suffer from.